 It has been described most simply as a method of describing the color characteristics of light, usually either warm (yellowish) or cool (bluish), and measuring it in degrees of Kelvin (°K).
 Color temperatures over 5000 K are called cool colors (bluish white), while lower color temperatures (2700 K – 3000 K) are called warm colors.

 White Balance is another term that is commonly used to indicate color temperature settings in photography.
-Initially films used to be marked as ‘Daylight Balance’ or ‘Tungsten Balance’ or some other similar words.
+Initially, films used to be marked as ‘Daylight Balance’ or ‘Tungsten Balance’ or some other similar words.
 This indicated that the film when used under the indicated ‘balance’ gave the results similar to our perception.
-White shirt looked almost white when the correctly balanced film was used regardless of the lighting.
+The white shirt looked almost white when the correctly balanced film was used regardless of the lighting.
 There were color filters available to use the film in different ambient color (we should now comfortably be calling it as different color temperature).
 Sensors also capture the colors in the same way but thanks to digital processing in the camera, the white balance can be set so that the camera applies the color correction (or digital color filter) and achieves proper white balance.
 For those clicking raw, this setting proper white balance provides a good starting step in some of the post-processing softwares.